mateolosha/MediScal/README.md

 - Appointment Scheduling: Schedule and manage appointments for patients and doctors.
 - User Authentication: Secure login system for healthcare professionals.

-## Getting Started

-Follow these steps to get the project up and running:
-##Team Members - The following team members contributed to the development of this project:
+## Team Members - The following team members contributed to the development of this project:

 - Mateo Losha
 - Laert Bregasi
 - Arber Pilo

+## Getting Started

+Follow these steps to get the project up and running:

 [Download from the link](https://www.example.com)